lwconklin/OWASP_CommitsDashBoard/README.md

 # OWASP_CommitsDashBoard
 Proof of concept creating a DashBoard of projects in GitHub for OWASP.
 This code was written as a proof of concept to see if we can create a tool that would create as output a table for MediaWiki to show in www.owasp.org the wiki page would show what projects are active by using commits to determine project activity/health.

 A few push backs/issues...

-** If project has been branched it won't show until the branch is merge back to the main line.
+** If project has been branched it won't show until the branch is merge back to the master branch.
+Hence no active committs.

 ** Information is on https://www.openhub.net/orgs/OWASP.

 ** A lot of projects in github have OWASP in the description but not as the owner.

+Dependences:
+Newton Json and fix the reference in the project file.
+No other dependences exists.